 Welcome to GB23C

 GB23C is the callsign of the special event amateur radio station to mark the Coronation of King Charles III and Queen Camilla.
-GB23C is on the air in May and June, but initially in the period 3-9 May including the Coronation weekend it was located in Maritime Greenwich and was open to visitors at the Old Royal Naval College in the Royal Borough of Greenwich, South East London, UK.
+GB23C was on the air in May and June, but initially in the period 3-9 May including the Coronation weekend it was located in Maritime Greenwich and was open to visitors at the Old Royal Naval College in the Royal Borough of Greenwich, South East London, UK.

 Amateur radio is a very popular hobby with enthusiasts worldwide.
 There are more than 50,000 active radio amateurs in the UK.
 For more information about amateur radio, visit the Radio Society of Great Britain's website - RSGB.